jaaqo/yesql/README.md

 Attributes are placed between the name line and the docstring.

-Currently the only supported attribute is single? which if true, will return a single value as a result of the query function.
+Currently two attributes are supported: single? and return-keys.

+### single?

+Single? attribute (for selects) changes the result set processing to return a single value.

 ```SQL
 -- name: count-people-older-than